How L1 L2 CPU Cache Work Detailed Study

 Set-Associative Cache[/caption]

-A direct-mapped cache can be imagined as a one-way set-associative and a fully associative cache with n cache lines can be seen as an n-way set-associative.
-Most contemporary processors are inheriting either direct-mapped or a two-way or four-way set-associative configuration.
+A direct-mapped cache can be imagined as a one-way set-associative, and a fully associative cache with n cache lines can be seen as an n-way set-associative.
+Most contemporary processors inherit either a direct-mapped or a two-way or four-way set-associative configuration.

 Data Writing Policies

-Although there are various techniques available, there are two main writing policies under which cache memory is written.
+Although various techniques are available, two central writing policies are under which cache memory is written.

 Write-back (or Write-behind):

 • Initially, data is written only to the cache.
-Writing to the backing store occurs only when the present data is about to be replaced by another block of data.
+Reporting to the backing store occurs only when the present data is about to be replaced by another data block.

-The data writing policy has a direct impact on data consistency and access efficiency.
-If it’s a write-through process, more writing is required to be done, which causes latency upfront.
-And in the case of a write-back policy, efficiency may be enhanced, but data may not be consistent between the cache blocks and the main memory.
+The data writing policy directly impacts data consistency and access efficiency.
+If it's a write-through process, more writing must be done, which causes latency upfront.
+In the case of a write-back policy, efficiency may be enhanced, but data directly impacts between the cache blocks and the main memory.

 Locality

-This concept also has a great influence on a computer's overall performance.
+This concept also has a significant influence on a computer's overall performance.
 Locality determines various conditions to make a system more predictable.
-These situations are considered by the CPU cache memory before it creates a pattern for data retrieval that it can rely upon.
+The CPU cache memory considers these situations before it creates a pattern for data retrieval that it can rely upon.
 Among the several types of them, two basic ones are described here:

 Temporal locality: